 1. Photography

-Drones: Aerial photos would be breathtaking, no question.
-However, it’s important to note that drone flying at Seljalandsfoss (and other popular sites like Gullfoss and Skógafoss) is strictly prohibited.
+Drones: Aerial shots would be spectacular — but drone flying at Seljalandsfoss (and other popular sites like Gullfoss and Skógafoss) is strictly prohibited.
+If you plan to fly a drone anywhere in Iceland, make sure you know the current regulations before you go.

 Northern Lights: When the conditions are right, Seljalandsfoss is an excellent backdrop for capturing the mesmerizing Northern Lights.